 Candidates collect \$5 qualifying contributions during the qualifying period.
 Candidates must obtain a minimum number of qualifying contributions before the end of this period in order to apply for funding.
-The qualifying period begins August 1, 2023 and ends July 30, 2024.
-Candidates may not solicit \$5 qualifying contributions prior to August 1, 2023. ( not on the ballot in 24)
+The qualifying period begins August 1, 2025 and ends July 28, 2026.
+Candidates may not solicit \$5 qualifying contributions prior to August 1, 2025.